fpsvogel/exvangelical/README.md

 - 📕[Adam Hamilton – *Making Sense of the Bible: Rediscovering the Power of Scripture Today*](https://www.goodreads.com/book/show/20820158).
 An accessible introduction to reading the Bible in context.
 - 📕[Greg Boyd – *Inspired Imperfection: How the Bible's Problems Enhance Its Divine Authority*](https://www.goodreads.com/book/show/44541760).
 Argues that the Bible is ugly and shocking for the same reasons that Jesus being crucified was ugly and shocking, and in the end the Bible's warts make it all the more beautiful.
+- 🔊[Pete Enns & Jared Byas – *The Bible for Normal People* podcast](https://peteenns.com/podcast).
+Many episodes are a short exploration of a different approach to the Bible.
+My favorites are #160 [The Risk of an "Errant" Bible](https://peteenns.com/episode-160-the-risk-of-an-errant-bible/), #172 [A Whole Different Way of Reading Genesis](https://peteenns.com/episode-172-pete-enns-a-whole-different-way-of-reading-genesis/), and #207 [Respecting the Bible for What It Is (and Isn't)](https://peteenns.com/episode-207-pete-enns-jared-byas-respecting-the-bible-for-what-it-is-and-isnt/).

 ## Science and cosmology